roycruse/Arduino-Servo-Tester/README.md

 Buttons 2 and 3 move the trim up and down in 10 increments.
 Pressing buttons 2 and 3 together resets the trim to 0 (1500).
 Holding button 1 for 1 second flashes out the current trim in 10s on the leds.

+I assembled mine on a piece of project board with an lm338t voltage regulator set to 5.5v and an XT60 connector so i can use it on any rc battery pack.